fasterthanlime/semester-project/report.md

 generation of both the unspecialized version (using `memmov` for fast, anysized copying of array elements) and the specialized version.

-## Performance improvement
+## Benchmarking

+The benchmark that we are going to use is a simple list sorting algorithm.
-TODO: Implement selection sort and measure the difference between the specialized and unspecialized version of the list.
+We will compare the respective performance of the specialized and the unspecialized version.

+\input{samples/sorting.ooc.tex}

 ### Code size